 The court was faced again with the difficult task, in similar circumstances to the case of Sterry, of weighing up the child’s right to a safe environment free from risk of potential family violence, as opposed to the potential benefit of the child having a meaningful relationship with both of his parents.

 It was held by the court in Jacobsen & Mohr that whilst the allegations should be taken seriously, the child would not be at any greater risk of exposure to family violence if he was living in Adelaide.
 The Mother was therefore ordered to return to Adelaide with the child and orders were made for the Father to spend time with the child supervised at a contact centre.

 How are interim relocation of children applications determined?

-Interim relocation of children cases, where one parent has relocated without consent of the other parent, are the most difficult cases that the family courts are required to determine.
+However, interim relocation of children cases, where one parent has relocated without consent of the other parent, are the most difficult cases for the Court to determine.